andygodish/wikijs-storage/linux/sudoers.md

 ```
 sudo usermod -aG wheel centos
 ```
+- In Ubuntu, the group is simply `sudo` instead of wheel.
+All other configuration steps are the same.

 You can now run `sudo su` and switch to the root user.
 At this point, you will be prompted to enter a password.